-1 Introduction
+1. Introduction

-The EPIC is an entry-level paraglider suitable for intermediate pilots offering a high level of passive safety combined with speed and good performance which make this wing a real pleasure to fly.
+The ECHO MOTOR is a powered paraglider suitable for intermediate pilots offering a high level of passive safety combined with speed and good performance which make this wing a real pleasure to fly.
+It is certified for both free-flight and paramotor use with two riser sets available - one for free-flight and one for powered flight.